 - Lactate is transported to the liver and converted to pyruvate.
 Pyruvate is then used in the process of gluconeogenesis to create more glucose

 Excessive production of lactate can lead to lactic acidosis, a sub-type of metabolic acidosis.
 This is where the pH of the blood has become more acidic due to rising levels of lactate within the body.
 There are a number of causes for lactic acidosis but broadly it is caused by the body being unable to respire aerobically.
 Some causes include:

 - Diabetes mellitus

 - Enzyme deficiencies – for example pyruvate dehydrogenase deficiency

 - Drugs – for example, metformin and isoniazid

 - Mitochondrial disorders

-Symptoms are typical of metabolic acidosis and include nausea, vomiting, muscle weakness and rapid breathing.
+Symptoms typical of metabolic acidosis include nausea, vomiting, muscle weakness and rapid breathing.
 Treatment is difficult, as there is little evidence to support the use of sodium bicarbonate solutions (to balance the pH) or direct removal of lactate (via haemofiltration).
-Overall the treatment is supportive and would depend on the cause; if medication is the cause it may need to be withdrawn and certain mitochondrial disorders may require adapted diets.
+Treatment is therefore supportive and would depend on the aetiology; if medication is the cause it may need to be withdrawn and certain mitochondrial disorders may require adapted diets.